 Boost your home pool safety

 Dreaming of a more leisurely, escape-worthy backyard?
 For many, that dream includes a swimming pool — either above-ground or in-ground — or a hot tub.
-Plenty of American homeowners already live that dream every day: There are approximately 10 million swimming pools in the country, according to the National Swimming Pool Foundation, and about 7 million hot tubs.
-(Those statistics don’t include the number of portable pools.)
+Plenty of American homeowners already live that dream every day.
+According to Liveabout, there are more than 10 million stationary swimming pools in the country and over 7 million hot tubs.

 Swimming pools come with risks.
 Seventy-four percent of drowning deaths of children younger than 15 occur at a home, and it's estimated that a child dies every five days in a portable pool in the United States.
 That's why any pool — portable, above-ground, in-ground — should be installed and used in tandem with physical safety elements such as a pool safety fence and educational safety elements like safer swimming practices, including lessons for everyone and CPR training.